tailwindlabs/heroicons/README.md

 ```

 Both icon styles are preconfigured to be stylable by setting the `color` CSS property, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).

+### Usage _(in Affinity Designer)_
+To use these icons as an asset in Affinity Designer,
+1. Download [icons-ad.afassets](src/asset/icons-ad.afassets) in the src directory, and
+2. Import the file through the Assets Panel in Affinity Designer